North Korean soldier: Surgeon says defector 'was like a broken jar'

 Lee appears to have grown fond of Oh during the weeks he's been treating him.

-"I'm very proud of him, he fled from North Korea seeking for liberty, much more freedom, it's quite easy to say, but it's really, really difficult to make it happen, so I admire him," says Lee.
+"I'm very proud of him.
+He fled from North Korea seeking for liberty, much more freedom.
+It's quite easy to say, but it's really, really difficult to make it happen, so I admire him," Lee said.

-Lee operated on Oh again two days later for more than three hours and, within days of that, the defector began a fast-paced recovery that has surprised even his doctors.
+Lee operated on Oh again two days later for more than three hours, and within days of that, the defector began a fast-paced recovery that has surprised even his doctors.

 Walking, talking